Sheboygan Falls, Wisconsin: Transportation

 The City of Sheboygan Falls is located along State Highways 23, 28, and 32.
 The free-way style four-lane Highway 23 connects the community with Interstate 43 located less than five miles east of Sheboygan Falls.

 A single-track railroad branch line between Plymouth and Sheboygan runs through the city.
 Built by the Chicago & North Western (C&NW) Railroad, the track originally paralleled the electric interurban Wisconsin Power & Light line which terminated at Elkhart Lake.
 In later years it was primarily a freight line for the Chicago and North Western Transportation Company, and Union Pacific after UP acquired the C&NW in 1995.
 In 2006, citing low demand and degraded infrastructure, Union Pacific announced plans to abandon the line west of the Kohler Company factory in Kohler, thus terminating all service to Sheboygan Falls.
 In 2009, the Wisconsin Department of Transportation purchased the Plymouth-Sheboygan Falls portion of the line from Union Pacific, with the intent of repairing the long dormant line to allow the Wisconsin & Southern Railroad to provide restored service to Sheboygan Falls.

 The track through downtown Sheboygan Falls has been of interest to railfans because of a number of interesting features, including an iron trestle over the Sheboygan River, a small section of street running where the line runs at grade along city streets, and antiquated "wig-wag" signals at several crossings.
 Many of these features have been threatened because of the Union Pacific's abandonment of the line; the trestle has been barricaded and parts of the tracks leading to it have been removed, and plans to restore the line for the resumption of service will require crossing signals to be upgraded.
 Wig wag signals have already been removed.

 Sheboygan Falls is served by the Sheboygan County Memorial Airport (KSBM), which is located several miles north of the city.
 KSBM is the 7th busiest airport in Wisconsin with no commercial travel.
 The 700+ daily flight operations are primarily travel for business and pleasure, with its heaviest use from the Kohler Company, along with events at Road America and Whistling Straits.
 KSBM is capable of landing a 98,000 lbs. aircraft or a Boeing 737 with the longest concrete runway 6,800 feet long.
 The airport has fixed base operator with several private, industrial and commercial lots available for development.
 Milwaukee Mitchell International Airport (KMKE) is 64 mi away from Sheboygan Falls.

 Emergency services

 Sheboygan Falls was named one of the safest communities in Wisconsin by Safewise.
-The Sheboygan Falls Police Department maintains a full-time police presence in the city, with an administrative staff of four, 11 sworn officers and Bo, the community's K-9 unit.
+The Sheboygan Falls Police Department maintains a full-time police presence in the city, with an administrative staff of four, 11 sworn officers and Emma, the community's K-9 unit.
 The city has a volunteer fire department.
 Orange Cross Ambulance Station 3 is quartered with the volunteer fire department at the Municipal Building.